 James has a broad ranging international disputes and investigations practice.
-He has a particular focus on international commercial arbitration and has advised extensively on corporate, company, M&A and infrastructure arbitrations under the rules of all the major arbitral institutions, including the ICC, LCIA and UNCITRAL.
+He has a particular focus on international commercial arbitration and has advised extensively on corporate, company, M&A, IEN and infrastructure arbitrations under the rules of all the major arbitral institutions, including the ICC, LCIA and UNCITRAL.

 James also advises clients in relation to significant, cross-border and domestic litigation, and has advised on many contentious tax disputes, frequently with an international element.

 Arbitration highlights include advising:

 - An energy company in relation to two multi-US$ billion ICC arbitrations commenced by a Middle Eastern government and state-owned energy company concerning the tariff agreed pursuant to a Power Purchase Agreement.

 - A FTSE 100 corporate in an ICC arbitration concerning the failure of a JV partner to make payment of €100m’s of required dividends.

 - A British multinational manufacturing client in an ICC arbitration against a Swiss party concerning the termination of a funding and development agreement.